 In 2008, the Subsidized Guardianship Assistance Act was enacted to permit the DHS to pay assistance to a court-appointed legal guardian on behalf of a child under certain circumstances.
-The Act has not yet been implemented, however, and recent changes to federal law have made federal matching funds available to support guardianship assistance if the program conforms to certain federal requirements.
+The Act has not yet been implemented, however, and recent changes to Federal law have made Federal funds available matching to support quardianship assistance if the program conforms to certain Federal requirements.
 It has been suggested that the Subsidized Guardianship Assistance Act be revised to meet those requirements, in order to allow the program to qualify for Federal funding.
-Legislation has been introduced to address this concern.